-Figure 5 illustrates the generic behavior of the designer's net payoff from producing G-versus B-products, as it depends on μ .
-First, it is positive for μ small and becomes negative for μ large.
-Intuitively, when μ is small, the consumer is pessimistic and, thus, accepts products with low probability.
-The designer then expects a higher payoff from producing a G-product, given its higher probability of acceptance.
-Second, as μ increases, the difference between the probabilities of acceptance for G- versus B-products increases to further favor producing the G-product, since the consumer becomes more likely to rely on information.
-Third, as μ increases further, the consumer becomes sufficiently optimistic, which reduces her reliance on information, and the gap between the probabilities of acceptance of the two products as a result begins to shrink.
-Finally, as μ becomes sufficiently large, the probabilities of acceptance become large enough so that the designer obtains a higher expected payoff from B-products.
-See proof of Proposition 5 for formal details.
-Using continuity arguments, we can then show that an intersection ψ exists, and that it can generically lie in anywhere outside of the interval (μ_1, μ_2) , where the designer's payoff is independent of μ .
+Figure 5 illustrates the generic behavior of the designer's net payoff from producing G versus B products, as it depends on μ .
+First, it is positive for μ that is small and becomes negative for μ that is large.
+Intuitively, when μ is small the consumer is pessimistic and thus accepts products with low probability.
+The designer then expects a higher payoff from producing a G product, given its higher probability of acceptance.
+Second, as μ increases the difference between the probabilities of acceptance for G versus B products increases to further favor producing the G product, since the consumer becomes more likely to rely on information.
+Third, as μ increases further the consumer becomes sufficiently optimistic, which reduces her reliance on information, and the gap between the probabilities of acceptance of the two products begins to shrink as a result.
+Finally, as μ becomes sufficiently large, the probabilities of acceptance become large enough that the designer obtains a higher expected payoff from B products.
+(See the proof of Proposition 5 for formal details.)
+Using continuity arguments, we can then show that an intersection ψ exists and that it can, generically, lie in anywhere outside of the interval (μ_1, μ_2) where the designer's payoff is independent of μ .

-We have thus provided a full characterization of the equilibrium of our signaling game.
+We have provided a full characterization of the equilibrium of our signaling game.
 We note that (positive-trade) equilibrium uniqueness is obtained due to two distinguishing features of our model.
 First, the designer can influence but not fully control the product complexity for the consumer, which ensures that multiplicity due to the freedom of specifying off-equilibrium beliefs does not arise in our setting.
-This formulation is not only analytically convenient, but it is also reasonable within our applications where a number of factors can determine the consumer's ability to process information about a product.
+This formulation is not only analytically convenient, but it is also reasonable within our applications, where a number of factors can determine the consumer's ability to process information about a product.
 Second, the endogeneity of product quality rules out multiplicity arising from several complexification strategies being consistent with a given prior belief (as stated in Proposition 4 for $\mu \in (\mu_3, \mu_4)$).
-In particular, there is generically a single value of ψ and a single complexification strategy, $\{\sigma_y\}{\psi}$ such that both the designer's strategy is optimal and the consumer's belief is consistent.
+In particular, there is, generically, a single value of ψ and a single complexification strategy, $\{\sigma_y\}{\psi}$, such that the designer's strategy is optimal and the consumer's belief is consistent.